Native Cross-Chain Communication¶

 Note

-When an appchain sends an XCM message, its default source on the receiving end is the origin appchain's Sovereign account.
-The sender appchain can add an XCM instruction called DescendOrigin
+When a network sends an XCM message, its default source on the receiving end is the origin network's Sovereign account.
+The sender network can add an XCM instruction called DescendOrigin

 to the message, changing the origin account to match the signing user's account, ensuring execution occurs on behalf of the same entity initiating the XCM message on the source chain, and avoiding a potentially unsafe scenario.